benhoyt/graphyte/README.md

-graphyte
+# graphyte

-`graphyte` is a small Python library to send data to a Graphite metrics server (Carbon).
-We developed it at Jetsetter because the existing [graphitesend](https://github.com/daniellawrence/graphitesend) library didn't support Python 3, and it also required gevent for asyncronous use.
+graphyte is a small Python library that sends data to a Graphite metrics server (Carbon).
+We wrote it because the existing [graphitesend](https://github.com/daniellawrence/graphitesend) library didn't support Python 3, and it also required gevent for asyncronous use.

-Using `graphyte` is simple -- just call `init()` to initialize the default sender and the `send()` to send a message.
-For example, to send `b'system.sync.foo.bar 42 {timestamp}\n'` to graphite.example.com:2003
+Using graphyte is simple -- just call `init()` to initialize the default sender and then `send()` to send a message.
+For example, to send `system.sync.foo.bar 42 {timestamp}` to graphite.example.com:2003
 synchronously:

 ```python